Mido055/evaluate-news-nlp/README.md

   - `npm start`: Starts the app.
   - `npm run build-dev`: Starts the webpack dev server for development.
   - `npm run build-prod`: Generates the dist folder for production.
+  - `npm run test`: The project includes unit tests written with Jest.
+To run the tests.

 ### Dependencies
 - Express